lliquid/practical_deep_learning/readme.md

 8. form model ensembles for extra performance: model trained with different random initializations, models with different hyperparameters, model at different epoches, etc.

-9. SGD + Momentum / Adam
+9. SGD + Momentum / Adam are the two optimizers popularly in use today

 Ref: https://cs231n.github.io/neural-networks-3/#annealing-the-learning-rate